Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

 When we initialized Prisma, we got a `prisma/prisma.schema` file.
 This file is used to maintain your database schemas.

-For now, this is empty, so let's create our very first models.
+This is empty now, so let's create our first models.

 ```js
 model Hobby {